 "I've had enough of this now!"
 Rose was angry.
-Amy went to calm her down, but got distracted by a very familiar buzzing noise coming from the other size of the man.
+Amy went to calm her down but got distracted by a very familiar buzzing noise coming from the other side of the man.
 Seconds later the elevator controls sparked.
 "Who are you, then?
 Who's that lot down there!"
 Rose kept yelling questions at the man, but he just ignored her and walked away.

 Amy ran after him.
 There was no way it was him.
-That would be far to big of a coincidence.
+That would be far too big of a coincidence.